Maryon Park: Flora

 The park contains grassland, with hawkweed, gorse and broom.

 Attractions and facilities

 The park includes Cox's Mount, which was used by the Romans as a hill fort, which was discovered in 1915.
-In the 1850s, Cox's Mount was used to help ships on the nearby River Thames adjust their compasses.
+In the 1850s, Cox's Mount was used to help ships on the River Thames adjust their compasses.

 The park has hard tennis courts, a basketball court and a children's play area.
-The Capital Ring walk and the Green Chain Walk both pass through the park.
+The Capital Ring walk and Green Chain trails both pass through the park.

 Nearby attractions

 Adjacent to the park to the south is Gilbert's Pit, a Site of Special Scientific Interest.
 The similarly named Maryon Wilson Park is located south of Gilbert's Pit.

 In popular culture

-Although it was not identified by name, the park was the filming location of key scenes in Blowup (1966), a drama mystery-thriller film directed by Michelangelo Antonioni and starring David Hemmings, Sarah Miles and Vanessa Redgrave.
-The park is little changed since the making of the film.

-The park also makes an appearance in the rarely seen promotional video for the Stranglers single Walk on By.
+Several scenes in Michelangelo Antonioni's 1966 film Blowup were shot in Maryon Park.